LuHG18/Predict-WAR/README.md

 Before running this project, you should have the following setup:

 * Python 3.1 or higher installed on your system.
+* Ensure you have access to Jupyter (https://jupyter.org/)
 * Basic knowledge of Python programming.
 * Familiarity with baseball statistics would be beneficial.